top of page

 ★ What are they made of?

 My dolls are completely handmade without the use of any casting/molds.
 The head, hands and feet are carefully sculpted with strong epoxy clay.
 Their bodies are made of metal wire and textile, filled with scrap materials and some smalls rocks at the bottom.
 This makes them very stable and they can sit without any back support.
-Their eyes are made of plastic or glass beads, semi-precious stones or wooden buttons.
+Their eyes are made of plastic, glass, stone or wooden buttons.
 They're painted with acrylics and a protective varnish/sealant is used when necessary.

 ★ How big are they?